Did the Biblical authors use manipulation tactics to win over converts? If not, why is the church doing so today?

 Secondly, regarding the multiple mentions of Hell in the NT, it’s important to obtain some historical context, most importantly that of the nature of Hell, which I cover in this post.
 In summary, Hell is a state of shame and exclusion, not literal fire or torture.
 With this in mind, the doctrines of Heaven and Hell were taken for granted as a matter of fact in an honour-shame based culture.
 Seeing Hell as the eventual destination of evildoers was a basic doctrine most everyone knew of.
 Jesus wasn’t teaching something new, He was reinforcing a commonplace consequence of those who clung to evil.
 And even still, Jesus never brought up Hell directly at the evildoers themselves.
 They weren’t the audience.

-There was also no appeal to being rewarded if one knew Jesus, in fact, it was quite the opposite for the disciples of warned of being shamed, excluded from their families, and persecuted horribly for their faith.
+There was also no appeal to being rewarded if one knew Jesus, in fact, it was quite the opposite for the disciples were warned of being shamed, excluded from their families, and persecuted for their faith.
 When a reward was referenced it was always incidental, never as a means to an end.
 Jesus Himself is our treasure and reward and this is seen throughout the Scriptures.
 Any additional reward we may acquire in Heaven is measured by loyalty.

 Those who make the claim of manipulation aren’t addressing Christ or His disciples, they are sadly addressing the modern church.